JeffOlivier/drag_drop/README.md

-# Drag & Drop (Social Media Icons)
+# Drag & Drop 1 - Social Media Icon Manager

 ![Page Image](./public/images/dragdrop_icons.png)

 ## Purpose

-This is an app I created as a proof of concept to demonstrate the use of:</p>
+This is an app I created to demonstrate a proof of concept for a former employer (who is currently using it).
+My former employer is a multilingual international company with close to 70 different versions of their website to represent the country the user is coming from.
+Each country's version of the website has different social media sites and each website needs the ability to have them in different orders.
+This information was hardcoded which required the marketing department to submit a change request to make simple changes.
+I solved this by creating this **_Social Media Icon Manager_**, a very easy to use tool that allows the marketing department to make changes at their leisure.
+To keep the integrity of the production site, a logging table was added to keep track of all changes and by whom.

 _This tool is built using the following:_